The big guide to corporate event photography

 I like to shoot with:

-- Burst mode: because of people moving around.
-Get a couple of shots, so you have options afterward to pick the best one.
-Don’t go wild, though, 3 or 4 is already plenty!
+1. Burst mode: because of people moving around.
+Get a couple of shots, so you can pick the best one afterward.
+Don’t go wild, though; 3 or 4 is already plenty!

-- Aperture priority: I like to control my depth of field when going from candid shots to posed group shots and back.
-The shutter speed is fairly unimportant to me.
+4. Aperture priority: I like to control my depth of field when going from candid shots to posed group shots and back.
+The shutter speed is relatively unimportant to me.

 Event photography questions to ask your client